Listennn... the Album

-Listennn... the Album is the debut album by American hip hop artist DJ Khaled.
-It was released on June 6, 2006. by Terror Squad Entertainment and Koch Records.
-The album features guest appearances from Young Jeezy, Bun B, Birdman, Juelz Santana, Slim Thug, Krayzie Bone, Chamillionaire, Trina, Twista, Freeway, Jadakiss, Beanie Sigel, Styles P and Lil Scrappy, among others.
-Reviews for the record were generally positive but divided over the production, lyrical content and Khaled as an artist.
+Listennn... the Album is the debut studio album by American disc jockey and record producer DJ Khaled.
+It was released on June 6, 2006, by Terror Squad Entertainment and Koch Records.
+The album also features guest appearances from Fat Joe, Young Jeezy, Kanye West, Bun B, Trick Daddy, Rick Ross, Lil Wayne, Birdman, Juelz Santana, Slim Thug, Krayzie Bone, Chamillionaire, Trina, Twista, Freeway, T.I., John Legend, Akon, Jadakiss, Beanie Sigel, Styles P, Cool & Dre, Paul Wall, Pitbull, and Lil Scrappy, among others.
+Reviews for the record were generally positive, but divided over the production, lyrical content and Khaled as an artist.
 Listennn... the Album debuted at number 12 on the Billboard 200, selling 44,000 copies in its first week in the United States.
-The album was supported by three singles: "Holla at Me" featuring Lil Wayne, Paul Wall, Fat Joe, Rick Ross and Pitbull, "Grammy Family" featuring Kanye West, John Legend and Consequence, and "Born-N-Raised" featuring Pitbull, Trick Daddy and Rick Ross.
+The album was supported by three singles: "Holla at Me" (featuring Lil Wayne, Paul Wall, Fat Joe, Rick Ross, and Pitbull), "Grammy Family" (featuring Kanye West, John Legend, and Consequence), and "Born-N-Raised" (featuring Pitbull, Trick Daddy, and Rick Ross).

 Singles

-The album's lead single, "Holla at Me" was released on February 28, 2006.
-The song features guest appearances from Lil Wayne, Paul Wall, Fat Joe, Rick Ross and Pitbull, with the production by Cool & Dre.
+The album's lead single, called "Holla at Me" was released on February 28, 2006.
+The song features guest appearances from Lil Wayne, Paul Wall, Fat Joe, Rick Ross, and Pitbull, with the production by Cool & Dre.
 The song peaked at number 59 on the US Billboard Hot 100.

 The album's second single, "Grammy Family" was released on July 1, 2006.
 The song features guest appearances from both American rappers Kanye West and Consequence, alongside American singer-songwriter John Legend, while West himself also produced the track as well, alongside Jon Brion.

 The album's third single, "Born-N-Raised" was released on September 24, 2006.
 The song features guest appearances from Pitbull and Rick Ross (whom both previously featured on "Holla at Me"), alongside fellow American rapper Trick Daddy, with the production by The Runners.
-The song also included on Pitbull's second album El Mariel.
+The song also included on Pitbull's second studio album, El Mariel (2006).